 If Murphy came and paid you a visit today, could you cover an emergency?
-Canadians are spending $1.63 for every dollar they earn and almost half of all Canadians have less than 3 months of expenses put away for a rainy day.
+Canadians are spending $1.67 for every dollar they earn and over half of Canadians are $200 or less away from not being able to pay their monthly bills.
 These statistics are alarming, given that 8 out of 10 people can expect to have a major negative financial event in any given 10 year period.
 With that in mind, if you haven’t topped up your emergency fund in a while, it's a good idea to look over your financial plan and see if your emergency fund has kept up to date with your monthly expenses.

 Anyone that’s a home owner can understand how frustrating maintaining a home can sometimes be… especially older homes.
 Maintaining a home is not unexpected and should be included in your monthly budget… A flood, leak in the roof, or fire are all unexpected events that we hope against, but should be prepared for.
 These are just a few of many things that can happen to anyone.
 If being inconvenienced isn’t enough, insurance claims can sometimes take months to be paid out!
 Having your emergency fund will keep you afloat and from having to borrow during a crisis like this.

 A job loss isn’t the end of the world and can actually be a new beginning!
 Having a fully funded emergency fund will keep you on your feet and in good spirits while you start to work towards your new journey.